chrisliang12/SurfSotreWithRaft/README.md

 <br>

-# An Example to Run the Program locally
+# Run Locally with Command-Line
 1. In the root directory of this project, we should first enter the "p4-SurfstoreWithOutRaft" directory.
     ```shell
     > cd p4-SurfstoreWithoutRaft/